kiptechie/practical-interview/README.md

 # Interview Question
-- A link was provided that contains a json file which contains data extracted from Calltronix clients,
+- A link was provided that contains a json file which contains data extracted from Calltronix clients

 ## Description